aranair/aranair.github.io/source/posts/2017-03-10-tuning-my-apache-spark-cluster-on-aws-emr.html.markdown

 disqus_title: Data Processing with Apache Spark Cluster on Amazon EMR
 ---

-Lately, I worked on some data integration at Pocketmath where I wrote a bunch of Spark scripts in Scala to run some transformations on a data set of about 250GB on a monthly basis.
-In this post, I'll talk about some of the problems I encountered, and some considerations while setting up the cluster and running the Spark tasks.
+Lately, I had the chance to work on some data integration at Pocketmath where I wrote a bunch of Spark scripts in Scala to run some transformations on a data set of about 250GB that will run on a monthly basis.
+In this post, I talk about some of the problems I encountered, and some considerations while setting up the cluster and also how I improved the performance of the the Spark tasks.

 ### Dataset Size

-The size of the data set is about 250GB, which isn't quite close to the scale other data scientist/engineers handle, but is easily one of the bigger ones for me.
+The size of the data set is only 250GB, which probably isn't even close to the scale other data engineers handle, but is easily one of the bigger sets for me.
 Nonetheless, I do think the transformations are on the heavy side; it involves a chain of rather expensive operations.

-Because of the sensitive nature of the data, I'm going to skip the nitty-gritty details of the task.
-I'll run through the kind of steps that were included in the script.

 ### Multiple Shuffle Operations

-The script starts off with multiple `JOIN`s into a `UNION`, `EXPLODE`, `SORT` within partition, then `GROUP` and `COLLECT` into another `SORT` eventually.
-They're _pretty_ expensive shuffle operations and as you might imagine, doing this on this data size did pose some problems at first when I wasn't so familar with the details of how Spark handles memory allocations.
+The sequence of execution is something like `JOIN`, `JOIN`, `UNION`, `EXPLODE`, `SORT` within partition, then `GROUP`, `COLLECT` and finally another `SORT` eventually.

+Each of these are *pretty* expensive shuffle operations.
+Not surprisingly, these operations posed some problems even at this moderate data size.

 [![Spark Flow Chart](https://s3-ap-southeast-1.amazonaws.com/homan/blog/spark-flow-small.png)](https://s3-ap-southeast-1.amazonaws.com/homan/blog/spark-flow.png)

-### Second Difficulty
+### Another Difficulty

-Secondly, I also had to split a file that looks like the examples below.
-Essentially, you can imagine them to be ranks or row numbers (of course, with a bunch of other data transformations)
+On top of that, I also had to split a file that looks like the examples below.

+Essentially, I think of it as generating ranks or row numbers (of course, with a bunch of other data transformations)

 From this format: